JoseOmolon/LED-Responder/README.md

 **Real-time systems** demand clarity.
 When one system is active, others wait.
 This isn’t multitasking — this is **prioritized response**.
 If you can’t control a few LEDs with discipline, forget controlling motors, sensors, or a whole robot.
 This teaches **single-state dominance**.

 ### ⚙️ What I Learned

+- `digitalRead()` to sense input like a sniper
+- `while()` locks logic tight — no bouncing out
+- `digitalWrite()` for precise output control
+- Hardware reset button = kill switch mentality
+- Structure your logic like a machine — not a maybe

+---